Delboy/Colour-Type/README.md

 - Audio cues let the user know if they are answering correctly or not.
 - Visual cues such as the answer box flashing red for incorrect answers also help aid the user to how well they’re doing.
 - The feedback box at the end of the round will display your score and your highscore.
-- If the user beats their highscore then the page will play a fanfare sound effect and flash the screen through multiple colours for a few seconds.
+- If the user beats their high score then the page will play a fanfare sound effect and flash the screen through multiple colours for a few seconds.

 *As a user I want the game to be enjoyable regardless of my skill.*
 - The user can change the difficulty in the game by reducing the amount of time they have to answer each question correctly.